 Our valuers undertake an external inspection of properties and also use information such as sales, rentals, detailed building plans and permits to assist them in determining an accurate valuation of your property.

 2014-2015 Rating Strategy

 Our valuers analyse property sales and rental data to build a profile of value levels for different suburbs and types of properties within the municipality.

 The analysed level of value is then applied to individual property throughout the municipality.
 Land size, location, building size/value, plus the added value of a garage, garden, driveway and other improvements are also taken into consideration to determine the Capital Improved Value.

 The Valuation figure shown on your assessment if what your property would sell for during the relevant Valuation period

-The rate valuations are assessed every two years, as at 1 January in each even calendar year, in accordance with the Valuation of Land Act and under the guidance and audit control of the Valuer-General.
+The rate valuations are assessed every year, as at 1 January, in accordance with the Valuation of Land Act and under the guidance and audit control of the Valuer-General.

 If changes to a property occur that could alter its value, a supplementary valuation is conducted during the year to update property records.
 These changes can be alterations, additions, demolitions, subdivision, changes in the use of a property or zoning amendments.
 Your rates are then adjusted pro-rata for the year, based upon the completion date of the changes.